D.C. Council approves major tax break for Howard University as it launches plan for new hospital

-It’s part of a broader effort to improve health care access in the District and build better hospitals for some of the city’s poorest residents — a project that has drawn widespread acclaim and, later, ethics concerns related to then-city administrator Rashad M. Young’s involvement.
+It’s part of a broader effort to improve health-care access in D.C. and build better hospitals for some of the city’s poorest residents — a project that has drawn widespread acclaim and, later, ethics concerns related to then-city administrator Rashad M. Young’s involvement.

 Lawmakers who voted unanimously to back the project stressed the importance of addressing the racial health disparities in the nation’s capital, where the life expectancy for Black men is 17 years less than for White men.